An Advanced Hybrid Quantum Tabu Search Approach to Vehicle Routing Problems: Background

-Even more recent QC approaches to solving the CVRP include \cite{palackal2023quantum} and \cite{xie2024feasibility}, where hybrid quantum-classical algorithms, QAOA, and variational quantum eigensolver (VQE) are used to solve the problem. \cite{palackal2023quantum} struggled with QAOA, unable to find feasible solutions to toy CVRP problems, but using VQE was successful. \cite{xie2024feasibility} added constraint-preserving mixers to their QAOA and found feasible solutions, but only on toy problems. \cite{suen2022enhancing} implemented a full CVRP QUBO formulation that they solved on the quantum-inspired Fujitsu Digital Annealer \cite{nakayama2021description}.
-They showed results on CVRPs up to 50 locations and achieved an optimality gap of 3.89\% on a 34-location problem. \cite{sales2023adiabatic} showed the most promising recent result and is another hybrid approach where they used a two-phase approach but with quantum clustering and classical routing phases.
-They also showed results on some of the problems in the same dataset we used in our experiments.
-Their result we highlighted was on problem CMT 5 where they outperformed all other hybrid algorithms with an optimality gap of 4.12\%.
+Even more recent QC approaches to solving the CVRP include \cite{palackal2023quantum} and \cite{xie2024feasibility}, where hybrid quantum-classical algorithms, QAOA, and variational quantum eigensolver (VQE) are used to solve the problem. \cite{palackal2023quantum} struggled with QAOA, as it was unable to find feasible solutions to toy CVRP problems; however, using VQE was successful. \cite{xie2024feasibility} added constraint-preserving mixers to their QAOA and found feasible solutions, but only on toy problems. \cite{suen2022enhancing} implemented a full CVRP QUBO formulation that they solved on the quantum-inspired Fujitsu Digital Annealer \cite{nakayama2021description}.
+They demonstrated results on CVRPs with up to 50 locations and achieved an optimality gap of 3.89\% on a 34-location problem. \cite{arino2023adiabatic} presented the most promising recent result, employing a hybrid approach that combines two phases: quantum clustering and classical routing.
+They also presented results on some of the problems from the same dataset used in our experiments.
+The result we highlighted was for problem CMT 5, where they outperformed all other hybrid algorithms with an optimality gap of 4.12\%.
 Otherwise, their results were inferior to ours on all other problems.
 However, their experiments show the potential of quantum clustering in a two-phase approach, essentially the opposite of what the highly cited \cite{feld2019hybrid} used in their approach.